 - Any consumers whose personal information may be at risk

 Ultimately, the Massachusetts Data Breach Notification Law encourages businesses to protect the personal data of state residents in any way possible.
 The benefits of doing so are twofold.
-Firstly, businesses that safeguard Massachusetts residents’ data against cyber attacks can avoid the potential revenue losses and brand reputation damage associated with a data breach (or a possible data breach).
+Firstly, companies that safeguard Massachusetts residents’ data against cyber attacks can avoid the potential revenue losses and brand reputation damage associated with a data breach (or a possible data breach).
 Secondly, these businesses can comply with the Massachusetts Data Breach Notification Law.
 Therefore, avoiding further revenue losses and brand reputation damage due to non-compliance penalties.

 2. Develop and Implement a Comprehensive Written Information Security Program (WISP)